ľ¹ÏÓ°Ôº

 Economic Overview

-The outlook is subject to downside risks, including potential commodity price spikes due to geopolitical tensions, weaker external demand in tourism markets, and limited progress with the SOE reform agenda, all of which could undermine fiscal consolidation and weaken growth.
-Climate-related shocks continue to be a concern, given the country's high vulnerability.
+The outlook faces downside risks, such as commodity price spikes from geopolitical tensions, inflationary pressures, weaker tourism demand, and slow progress on SOE reforms, which could hinder fiscal consolidation and economic growth.
+Climate-related shocks remain a concern, given the country's high vulnerability.

 What's New